I wanted to show you how to relieve hip flexor pain from squats.

 The purpose of this exercise is to release the hip flexor or the quadriceps muscles to improve the movement in the hip and relieve hip flexor pain when squatting.

 For this exercise, use a resistive band.
 Begin in an upright standing position.
-Grab the resistive band, step on it underneath the arches of your feet and adjust your distance.
+Then, grab the resistive band, step on it underneath the arches of your feet, and adjust your distance.
 Feet are hip-width apart or a little bit more.
 You can put the handles of the band on the hips, or you can bring them up to the shoulder if you want to increase the resistance.
 Go through the squat movement.
 Bend your knees and bend through the hips.
-Maintain proper alignment with the upper body, and then go back to the start position and repeat the movement.
+Maintain proper alignment with the upper body, then return to the start position and repeat the movement.

 Hip Flexor Exercise Using a Resistive Band